 - Walls.
 Adding insulation to your exposed garage walls will help keep it cool, but it’s a luxury if you’re on a budget.
 Start with the walls where the sun shines directly, then move to walls that are in the shade most of the time.
 (In an attached garage, the wall shared with your house is already insulated.)
 You’ll realize a small energy saving by adding wall insulation, but how much depends heavily on your local conditions.

 - Windows.
 Most garages have at most one or two windows if they have any at all.
-They represent a small percentage of the heat that comes into the garage, but if your windows face the sun most of the day, covering windows with reflective materials or sun-blocking curtains will keep your garage cooler.
-If you want the light those windows provides, a reflective film can also help cut the heat.
+They represent a small percentage of the heat that comes into the garage, but if your windows face the sun most of the day, covering windows with sun-blocking curtains will keep your garage cooler.
+If you want the light those windows provides, a reflective film can also help cut the heat while allowing some light in.